Keller Family History

 Keller Name Meaning

-German: from Middle High German kellaere ‘cellarman’, ‘cellar master’ (Latin cellarius, denoting the keeper of the cella ‘store chamber’, ‘pantry’).
-Hence an occupational name for the overseer of the stores, accounts, or household in general in, for example, a monastery or castle.
-Kellers were important as trusted stewards in a great household, and in some cases were promoted to ministerial rank.
-The surname is widespread throughout central Europe.
-English: either an occupational name for a maker of caps or cauls, from Middle English kellere, or an occupational name for an executioner, from Old English cwellere.
-Irish: reduced form of Kelleher.
-Scottish: variant of Keillor.
+German and Danish: from Middle High German kellaere ‘cellarman cellar master’ (from Latin cellarius denoting the keeper of the cella ‘store chamber pantry’).
+Hence an occupational name for the overseer of the stores accounts or household in general in for example a monastery or castle.
+Kellers were important as trusted stewards in a great household and in some cases were promoted to ministerial rank.
+This form of the surname is also established in many other parts of Europe e.g. in France (Alsace and Lorraine) Russia Hungary the Netherlands Poland Czechia and Croatia.
+English: occupational name from Middle English keller ‘maker of cauls or kells (women's close-fitting caps or headdresses)’ a derivative of Middle English calle kelle.
+Irish: variant of Kelleher .